carbon-design-system/carbon-platform/docs/packages-api.md

 ### Usage

-Call the enforveEnvVars function and provide run-mode specific env vars or use the ALL key for always-required variables NOTE: none of these keys is mandatory
+Call the enforceEnvVars function and provide run-mode specific env vars or use the ALL key for always-required variables NOTE: none of these keys is mandatory

 ```ts